Fruit curd

-Fruit curd is a dessert spread and topping.
-It is usually made with citrus fruit, though may be made with other fruits.
-Curds are often used as spreads and as flavourings.
+Fruit curd is a dessert sauce, prepared similarly to custard but with fruit juice instead of milk or cream.
+It is usually, though not always, made with citrus fruit.
+Curds are often used as fillings and spreads in cakes, pastries, tarts, and other desserts.

 Description

 Fruit curd is a dessert spread and topping usually made with citrus fruit, such as lemon, lime, orange, grapefruit or tangerine.
 Other flavor variations include passion fruit (or lilikoi), mango, and berries such as raspberries, cranberries or blackberries.

-The basic ingredients of fruit curd are beaten egg yolks, sugar, fruit juice, and zest, which are gently cooked together until thick and then allowed to cool, forming a soft, smooth, flavorful spread.
-The egg yolks are usually tempered in the cooking process to prevent their coagulation.
-Some recipes also include egg whites or butter.
+Similarly to custard, curd is made by gently heating egg yolks and sugar gently until thick.
+Curds, however, also incorporate fruit juice and zest.
+Once thickened, the mixture is allowed to cool, forming a soft, smooth spread.
+The egg yolks are usually tempered in the cooking process to prevent coagulation.
+Some recipes include egg whites or butter.

-Curds differ from pie fillings or custards in that they contain a higher proportion of juice and zest, which gives them a bolder, fruitier taste.
-Curds containing butter have a smoother and creamier texture than both pie fillings and custards, which contain little or no butter and use cornstarch or flour for thickening.
+Curds containing butter have a smoother and creamier texture than pie fillings or custards, which contain little or no butter and use cornstarch or flour for thickening.
 Additionally, unlike custards, curds are not usually eaten on their own.